 For many individuals, working at a Wyoming Dude and Guest Ranch is a dream come true and looks like the ideal job, and in many ways it is.
 If you love interacting with people, the outdoors and working very hard it is one of the most enjoyable and rewarding jobs out there.
-Most jobs are seasonal, but a number of ranches have a few year-round employees.
+Most Wyoming dude ranch employment is seasonal, but a number of ranches have a few year-round employees.

 During the guest season, ranches need a variety of staff with different skills and backgrounds to fill positions ranging from kitchen to wait staff, housekeeping, wranglers, maintenance, office, etc.